pulp-platform/pulpino/README.md

 - the current PULPino version isn't design tp be have as a slave at all, So all the slave functions are removed from the modified library

 ## SPI
-Not yet
+Implemented
+- SPI Master library of Arduino (Arduino doesn't have official lib for SPI slave)

 ## General Problems
-- WFI (wait for inteerupt) instruction associated with sleep() function causes an illegal instruction exception (in Berkeley's comppiler only)
+- WFI (wait for interrupt) instruction associated with sleep() function causes an illegal instruction exception (in Berkeley's comppiler only)
 - ETH compiler don't work on 32 bit machines (could be solved by later commit by Berkeley's compiler)
-- FPGA scripts should be ported to ZYBO
-- Regression tests on Gitlab fail for  testDivRem.test (even for commits that has passed before)
+- ETH compiler doesn't allow function calls for interrupts if used interrupt attribute